xortuna/staticsitegenerator/README.md

 ```

-You can also use a linq style syntax where the left hand paramter is deduced from the preceeding elemtents
+You can also use LINQ style syntax where the left hand parameter is deduced from the preceding elements

-Linq Synax
+Linq Syntax
 ```
 {{list_files('/blog/posts','*.md').take(5)}}

-Is equivelent to:
+Is equivalent to:
 {{take(list_files('/blog/posts','*.md'), 5)}}

 ```